naibaf-1/GNOME-Wallpaper-Collection/CONTRIBUTING.md

 If you fork and redistribute this repository, please include the following attribution in your README or documentation:

-> Based on GNOME-time-shifted-wallpapers by Fabian Roland (naibaf-1)
+> Based on GNOME-Wallpaper-Collection by Fabian Roland (naibaf-1)

 ---